SawanRana/calendarApp/README.md

 # calenderApp
-Todo list app using calendar and use of core data
+Todo list app using calendar and use of core data.
+Select the dates and add the tasks.